philippe44/AirConnect/README.md

 <strong>For Sonos players, set latency by adding `-l 1000:2000` on the command line.</strong> (Example: `./airupnp-osx-multi -l 1000:2000`)

-After ~30 seconds you should see lots of log messages on screen.
+You should start to see lots of log messages on screen.
 Using your iOS/Mac/iTunes/Airfoil/other client, you should now see new AirPlay devices and can try to play audio to them.

-If it works, type `exit`, which terminates the executable, and then, on non-Windows machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
-You can also start it automatically using any startup script.
+If it works, type `exit`, which terminates the executable, and then, on non-Windows/MacOS machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
+You can also start it automatically using any startup script or a a Linux service as explained below.
 Nothing else should be required, no library or anything to install.

 ## Common information: